 I turned vegan at the age of 51.
 It wasn’t my first go-around, though.
 I had done it once before, more than fifteen years earlier.
 I was living in Philadelphia.
 At the time, I couldn’t find a nutritionist that was willing to help me– back then, plant-based diets were generally considered to be insufficient in protein, and lacking in key nutrients.
 Why, everyone knows you need milk for strong bones, right?
 I got hooked on vegan junk food, and ate very little whole foods.
 I ended up cranky, hungry, tired, and anemic-looking.
 I blamed the lack of animal protein, when I should have really blamed poor planning.
 I loved being a vegan from an ethical standpoint, but physically, I was failing at it.

 Fast forward fifteen years.
 Aging came with high cholesterol, chronic pain, arthritis, and a cardio-metabolic profile that kept me up at night.
 The numbers didn’t lie.
 I was unhealthy.
 Despite having moved to sunny California, reducing my stress levels, and trying to get regular exercise, I was on a decline.
 After reading and researching about the benefits of a plant-based diet, I decided to try again.
 I was also fueled by my love of animals and disgust of factory farming.
 I wanted a clean start.

 I booked an appointment with the nutritionist in my PCP’s office.
 The plan she provided me with could never work for me.
 There was macro-counting, restrictions in fruit and whole grains, and a complex set of commandments that seemed impossible to muddle through.
 I knew I couldn’t live with it.
 Instead, I decided to find some alternatives.
 I joined the local vegan society where I live, and took Forks Over Knives online cooking class.

 I have learned to prepare a wide variety of vegan dishes, and to use healthier techniques to veganize old favorites.
-I decided to create this blog for people like me who are eating their way to a healthier lifestyle one dish at a time.
+I have learned to shop for foods and products to support my healthier lifestyle.